Layr-Labs/sidecar/docs/src/content/docs/running/snapshots.md

 Flags:
   -h, --help                    help for restore-snapshot
-      --snapshot.input string   Path to the snapshot file either a URL or a local file (required) --snapshot.verify_input   Boolean to verify the input file against its .sha256sum file, if input is a url then it downloads the file, (default is true) (default true)
+      --snapshot.input string   Path to the snapshot file either a URL or a local file (required) --snapshot.verify-input   Boolean to verify the input file against its .sha256sum file, if input is a url then it downloads the file, (default is true) (default true)

 Global Flags:
   -c, --chain string                              The chain to use (mainnet, holesky, preprod (default "mainnet")